Skip to content

 Assign an alias to a given endpoint given its MAC address (will be persistent on ~/bettercap.aliases).

-The interactive session prompt can be modified by setting the $ variable, for instance this:
+The interactive session prompt can be modified by setting the $ variable.
+For instance:

 Terminal window